jkingyens/c2k/readme.md

 })
 ```

-Then write some JSON to describe the counter:
+Then write some JSON to describe the goal counter:

 ```javascript
 {